mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 </div>

 :::note
-While the Project IAM portal displays all the identities from the Company, it's important to note that not all these identities necessarily have access to the Projects.
+While the Project IAM section displays all the identities from the Company, it's important to note that not all these identities necessarily have access to the Projects.
 Access depends on the roles assigned to them within the Company and how permissions are inherited.

 For further information about permissions and role inheritance, check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
 :::